SpellholdStudios/Region_of_Terror/README.md

 ##### Current progress:

+- Alternative Maribur area from the "World of Baldur's Gate" modification - designed and modeled by Cuttooth, and integrated into the mod by Roberciiik (big thanks to Acifer and Argent77 for helping with water overlay issue!).
 - Biffing is now an optional installation component.
 - Region of Terror Kits can be installed along with TDD kits now.
 - Added Icewind Dale areas to the BP-BGT-Worldmap.